 Requirements Management Knowledge Center of Excellence

-As the global environment becomes more complex, the pressure is on for you to deliver the right results, on-time and on-budget.
-You can't afford failures caused by weak or inaccurate requirements.
+As the global environment becomes more complex, the pressure is on to deliver the right results.
+You can't afford failures caused by poor or inaccurate requirements.

 Poor requirements management is a major cause of project failure, second only to changing organization priorities.